CLI Reference

 • Submits a proposal to claim an unclaimed canonical skill.

-• Requires Class C evidence or better to propose.
+• Requires Grade C (Bronze) evidence or better to propose.

 • Attaches your name as the official Origin Contributor on approval.